SaiNithishReddy/CODETECH-IT-SOLUTIONS/README.md

 # CODETECH-IT-SOLUTIONS
 I am grateful that CODETECH-IT-SOLUTIONS Java Development gave me the chance to intern there.
-The Oasis Infobyte internship program gave participants a useful perspective on how Java projects in the real world are carried out.
+The CODETECH-IT-SOLUTIONS internship program gave participants a useful perspective on how Java projects in the real world are carried out.
 We, the participants, were able to learn a variety of Java development skills through this training that would be extremely beneficial in our careers.

 # TASK - 1 Tic-Tac-Toe Game:
 Develop a text-based Tic-Tac-Toe game where two players take turns placing their marks on a 3x3 grid.
 The program should check for wins, draws, and handle invalid moves.